Sequence/docs

 • Reconnect with backoff on disconnect.

-• Filter server-side where supported (parent_id, edge_id) to reduce client load.
+• Filter server-side where supported (node_order_id, edge_id) to reduce client load.

 WebSocket Market Data